MykolaPinchuk/kpg_s5e5_kgptm1/readme_original.txt

 The main objective of this project is to create POC fast.
 Do not worry about getting model with very high performance.
 I suggest using a small subsample to speed up model training.

 You are not allowed to access Kaggle website.
+You are not allowed to access any code from other people for this specific competition to prevent cheating.

 After getting human approval on implementing high-level plan, go ahead and do it.
 Do not ask human any questions.
 The final output of this project are predictions on a test set which human will submit for evaluation to Kaggle.